KaviyaDS/KaviyaDS/README.md

 ###

 <p align="left">I’m Kaviya, a web developer and code enthusiast who loves turning ideas into reality.
-From crafting elegant algorithms to building interactive web applications, I thrive on solving complex problems and creating innovative solutions.<br><br>💡 Currently Exploring: JavaScript , Backend<br>🎯 Mission: To build too applications that make a difference and to continually learn and grow in the tech world.<br><br>🔭 **Here's my [portfolio](https://strong-croissant-825c8c.netlify.app/)**
+From crafting elegant algorithms to building interactive web applications, I thrive on solving complex problems and creating innovative solutions.<br><br>💡 Currently Exploring: JavaScript , Backend<br>🎯 Mission: To build too applications that make a difference and to continually learn and grow in the tech world.<br><br>🔭 **Here's my <a href="dskaviya03@gmail.com" target="_blank">portfolio</a>
+)
 ###

 <div align="center">